 Speaking of consuming things, one of my favourite discoveries on my second trip to Vietnam was bia hoi.
 Locally brewed draft beer that has a high turn-over meaning you get fresh beer each day, this drink is served from small bars where the patrons huddle on sidewalks sat on child-sized plastic chair and around similarly minuscule tables while motorbikes whizz on by.
 Find the right places (they are dotted all over) and there’s no better way to do as the locals.

-Take a day trip to the Cu Chi Tunnels
+8. Visit the Cu Chi Tunnels

 As if the War Remnants museum wasn’t enough, it’s possible to day trip from HCMC out to the Cu Chi Tunnels, a large warren of tunnels built by the Vietnames during the war.
 Not only did thousands of Vietnamese live in the tunnels during the war, a lot of the combat went on down there (hence the phrase “Tunnel Rats” to refer to western soldiers who entered the tunnels on search and destroy missions).
 The place is pretty spooky but also fascinating, and can be reached in less than an hour from HCMC.